10 Things You Must NOT Do in Malaysia

 Unfortunately, Malaysia is also pretty conservative when it comes to issues concerning the LGBTQIA+ community.
 The majority of the people do not take too kindly to same-sex couples or trans people.
 Recent incidents are proof of this.

-So, there you have it — the 10 things you shouldn’t do in Malaysia.
-Every country comes with its good and bad sides.
+So, there you have it — 10 things you shouldn’t do in Malaysia.
+Every country comes with its good and bad.
 And part of the joy of traveling is discovering both.
 If you feel that I focused too much on the negative, it’s because I don’t think I should gloss over it.

 I hope it didn’t put you off from visiting us though!
 We are very nice and friendly people (most of the time).
 Well, unless you tell us that durians are disgusting.
 Then, we’re going to shove that stinky fruit down your throat!